moj3ve/MeSNEmu/README.md

 3) Change bundle identifier and build team
 4) Run ./genipa.sh in terminal or the start button in Xcode
 <br><br>
-We have a Discord for MeSNEmu too [Discord Server](https://discord.gg/Pnjd2xs)
+We have a Discord for MeSNEmu too [Join Discord Server](https://discord.gg/Pnjd2xs)